 Amylee Amos MS, RDN, IFMCP founded the Amos Institute to specialize in the implementation of the Bredesen Protocol.
 She graduated with a Master of Science in Nutrition, Healthspan, & Longevity from the University of Southern California’s Leonard Davis School of Gerontology.
 She has trained under Dr. Dale Bredesen and received certification in the Bredesen Protocol from MPI Cognition.
 She is one of the only dietitians in the United States who is certified by the Institute for Functional Medicine, a new high-level achievement for leading medical providers.

 Amylee is a Registered Dietitian, Nutritionist.
 Her graduate degree from USC is highly unique and offers a specialty in chronic illness treatment and prevention.
-At the Amos Institute, Amylee incorporates cutting edge, evidenced-based scientific research, with many holistic approaches which have been used for centuries.
+At the Amos Institute, Amylee incorporates cutting-edge, evidenced-based scientific research, with many holistic approaches that have been used for centuries.

 PIN the post! >>